FAQ

 When is the deadline for applications?

-The deadline for applications for the current round is 17 December 2025.
+The deadline for applications for the current round has been extended to 19 December 2025, 23:59 CET.

 How do I apply?